 Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy

 Many women assume it’s men’s job to invite them.
 They sit there talking to each other and pay no attention to men, taking for granted that someone would come to ask them to dance.
-However, for a man to ask a woman, he has to have a sense that she will accept his invitation.
-No man would invite a woman who doesn't seem interested in dancing with him and might put him on the hook.
+However, for a man to ask a woman, he needs to sense that the woman is open to it.
+No man would invite a woman who seems disinterested or might put him on the hook.
 A woman needs to give a man some hint that she is friendly and wants to dance with him before he takes the initiative.

-As a hint, some women move closer to where the man of their desire will notice them, which is not a bad idea in a crowded milonga where people sitting far apart may not see each other.
-But changing seats alone is not enough.
-You may sit near a man and still not be invited if you concentrate on talking and ignore the man.
+As a hint, some women move closer to where the man of their desire will notice them.
+This can be particularly useful in a crowded milonga where those seated far apart may not catch each other's attention.
+But simply changing seats is not enough.
+You may sit near a man and still not be invited if you focus on talking and ignore the man.
 Talking prevents the talker from being invited.
-A gentleman does not interrupt a woman when she is talking.
-You'll lose your critical moment when the tanda starts if you are talking.
-Even if you sit just one table away from the man, you still need to let him know you want to dance with him by making eye contact with him.
-If you only focus on talking and don't give a damn about him, how could he know that you are waiting for him?
-That is why in the milongas of Buenos Aires women do not talk.
+Men are unlikely to interrupt a woman who is actively talking.
+You'll lose your critical moment when the tanda begins if you are engaging in a conversation.
+Even if you sit just one table away from the man, you still need to indicate your desire to dance by making eye contact.
+If you concentrate on talking and don't give a damn about him, how could he know that you are waiting for him?
+This is why in the milongas of Buenos Aires women do not talk.
 They try to make eye contact with men.

-The psychological impediments cause some women to sit with their male friends and dance only with these male friends.
-By so doing they present themselves as unavailable to the public, thus discourage other men from inviting them.
+Psychological impediments can also lead some women to sit with their male friends and dance only with these male friends.
+By so doing they present themselves as unavailable to the public, discouraging invitation.
 Cliquing is inappropriate in the milonga because it creates segregation.
-In order for a milonga to work it must be integrated so that all dancers have equal opportunity to dance with whomever they choose by mutual consents.
-This is why in the milongas of Buenos Aires men and women are seated separately to prevent cliquing.
-To honor the milonga code, couples and friends often choose to enter the milonga separately and be seated apart.
-A smart woman does not sit with the same group of male friends every week, as which may give people an impression that she belongs to a clique and is unavailable to others.
+To maintain the inclusive atmosphere of the milonga, dancers must be able to freely pair with the person of their choice by mutual consents.
+This is why in the milongas of Buenos Aires, men and women are seated separately.
+A savvy woman avoids sitting with the same group of male friends every week, as this can give the impression that she belongs to a clique and is unavailable to others.

 March 7, 2013